cosmicexplorer/deep-pokemon/README.md

 deep-pokemon
 ============

 I don't like losing, so I turned to our machine overlords for help.
-Let's play Pokémon [1]!
+Let's play Pokémon!

+*The Pokémon logos, characters, and game mechanics are intellectual property of Nintendo.
+This project investigates computational techniques to play an abstract, simulated version of the Pokémon battle system.
+This software is not an alternative in any way to the experience of playing the game.*

 *submitted as a final project for the Computational Economics course at Vanderbilt University, spring 2017*